 To learn about the rules in your state, see our chart on state laws on off-duty medical marijuana use.

-Several states—including Oregon, Washington, California, Nevada, Maine, Massachusetts, and Alaska—have passed laws legalizing marijuana for recreational use.
+As of November 2020, more than half the states—including Oregon, Washington, California, Nevada, Maine, Massachusetts, and Alaska—have passed laws legalizing or decriminalizing marijuana for recreational use.
 However, these laws generally do not protect employees from being fired due to their off-duty marijuana use.
 In fact, many of these laws expressly state that they do not affect an employer’s right to continue to enforce zero tolerance workplace drug policies.
 (To learn more, see our chart on state laws on off-duty recreational marijuana use.)

 The rules above assume that the employee tested positive for marijuana on a legally administered drug test.
 If the drug test itself violated the law, the employee cannot be fired based on the results.
 While federal law does not place restrictions on drug testing, the laws of many states do.
 (Federal law does protect employees who take prescription drugs for a disability; for more information see Can I be fired if I test positive for a drug that was prescribed by my doctor?)

 Many states have laws addressing when and how employers can conduct drug tests.
 In general, employers have much more leeway to test applicants than current employees.
 Employers are typically free to routinely drug test applicants after making a conditional offer of employment.
 However, in some states, employers are not allowed to conduct routine or random drug testing of employees who are already working for the company.
 Instead, the employer needs a reason to test a specific employee, such as: